-As always, I hope you enjoy today’s holidays and observances, a music link to Puff Daddy, factoids of interest for this day in history, a relevant quote from Steve Maraboli, hoping that you don’t lollygag through the day, secure in the knowledge that if you want to find a gift for any memorable events like birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to Frank and Nancy Sinatra, factoids of interest for this day in history, the fact that usually thieves with mainour are caught and a relevant quote by Maraboli on Parent Alienation Syndrome and its effect on children, secure in the knowledge that if you want to find a gift for any memorable events like birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

-4. Word of the Day—today’s word of the day is “lollygag” which was one of my father’s favorite words which means to spend time in an aimless or lazy manner.
+4. Word of the Day—today’s word of the day is “mainour” which means stolen goods discovered on or near a thief.

 On this day in:

-d.
-1953 Francis Crick and James Watson published an article describing the double helix structure of DNA and the biochemistry race was on.
+a.
+1953 Francis Crick and James Watson published a paper describing the double helix structure of DNA.

-Reflections on parent alienation which too often is the collateral damage of divorce with victims who are truly innocent: ”Parental Alienation is an emotional act of violence that is aimed at an adult, but critically wounds a child.”
-Steve Maraboli, noted author and motivational speaker.
-From personal experience he is right on point with his observation.
+Reflections on Parent Alienation Syndrome’s effects: “Parental Alienation is an emotional act of violence that is aimed at an adult, but critically wounds a child.”
+Steve Maraboli, noted speaker and author.
 Please enjoy the poems on events of interest on my twitter account below (if you like them, retweet and follow me) and follow my blogs.
 Always good, incisive and entertaining poems on my blogs—click on the links below.
 Go to www.alaskanpoet.blogspot.com for Ridley’s Believe It Or Not—This Day in History, poems to inspire, touch, emote, elate and enjoy and poems on breaking news items of importance or go to Ridley's Believe It Or Not for just This Day in History.